pillsy/pillsy.github.io/_posts/2012-12-29-there-are-lots-of-primes.md

 many ways of proving this.
 The most familiar, and probably oldest, appears in [Euclid's *Elements*][euclid].

 It's a very simple proof by contradiction.
 Start by assuming that there are only $ N $ primes, $ p_1, \ldots, p_N $.
-Then multiply them all together and add one, so
+If you multiply them all together and add one, you get

 $$ m = p_1 \cdots p_N + 1 $$

-Then none of $ p_j $s divide $ m $, so either $ m $ itself is prime or
+None of the $ p_j $s divide $ m $, so either $ m $ itself is prime or
 it has a prime factor $ q \ne p_i $ for all $ i $.
 Either way, there must be a prime that wasn't in our original set, contradicting the assumption that there are only a finite number of primes.